chauhankartik/DeepLearning-EarlySteps/README.md

 # DeepLearning-EarlySteps
-This is a portfolio repository that will track my deep learning progress in it's early phases.
+This is a portfolio repository that will track my deep learning progress in it's early phase.